overdev/git-cheat-sheet/gitcheatsheet_enUS.md

 ```
 git clone [url]
 ```
-retrieve an entire repository from a hosted location via URL
+retrieve an entire repository from a hosted location via URL.

 ## STAGE & SNAPSHOT